bibleexchange/courses/poetry/en/103_job_the-debate.md

 #### Eliphaz

 We can cay that Eliphaz is like a **mystic**.
-He gives most weight to his lived experiences: if he has seen something to be true in his life, then it is the truth for everyone else, too.
+He gives the most weight to his lived experiences: if he has seen something to be true in his life, then it is the truth for everyone else, too.

 He talks about his dreams.